AllskyTeam/allsky/README.md

 ```

-## WebUI Graphical Interface
+## Web User Interface (WebUI)

 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/camera-settings.jpg)

-If you don't want to configure the camera using the terminal, you can install the [Web User Interface (WebUI)](https://github.com/thomasjacquin/allsky-portal).
+If you don't want to configure the camera using the terminal, you can install the [WebUI](https://github.com/thomasjacquin/allsky-portal).
 Please note that this will change your hostname to **allsky** (or whatever you called it when installing), install the lighttpd web server, and replace your `/var/www/html` directory.
 It will also move `config/settings_*.json` to `/etc/raspap/settings_*.json`.
 Using the WebUI is **highly** recommended as it provides additional information on each setting and allows error checking behind the scenes.